Gravitational Waves from First-Order Phase Transitions Assisted by Temperature-Enhanced Scatterings: Introduction

 In this work, we explore this connection in a general phenomenological framework.
 Rather than committing to a specific UV-complete particle physics model, we parametrize the impact of temperature-enhanced scatterings on the thermal effective potential by introducing an additional term,

 where $p<0$ captures the growing impact of scatterings as the temperature decreases.
+The full finite-temperature potential used in this study thus reads

+where $V_{0}(\phi)$ denotes the tree-level potential of the model, $V_{\text{CW}}$ the Coleman--Weinberg one-loop term, and $V_{T}$ the usual thermal contribution from particles in equilibrium.
+Explicit expressions are provided in Sec.~\ref{sec:framework}.
 We analyze how this term shifts key phase transition parameters, namely the nucleation temperature $T_n$, the strength parameter $\alpha$, and the inverse duration parameter $\beta$~\cite{Caprini:2015zlo, Caprini:2019egz, Grojean:2006bp}.

 We then compute the resulting GW spectrum using standard semi-analytic techniques~\cite{Huber:2008hg, Caprini:2015zlo, Caprini:2019egz, Hindmarsh:2017gnf, Ellis:2018mja}.
 By scanning the parameter space $(c,p)$, we identify regions where the GW signal may be within reach of planned observatories such as LISA, DECIGO, and BBO.